pdfosborne/elsciRL-App-GymFrozenLake/README.md

-# HELIOS-RL-TEMPLATE
+# HELIOS-RL-ScienceWorld

-Template for applying the HELIOS-RL architecture to a new problem.
+Application of the HELIOS-RL system to ScienceWorld https://github.com/allenai/ScienceWorld.